Working From Home Policy and Procedure

 - 1 Purpose

 - 3 Policy Statement

 - 4 Procedures

-Ensures all employees are aware of the requirements and conditions associated with approval to work from home.
+To ensure all Employees are aware of the requirements and conditions associated with approval to work from home.

-Applicable to all employees of the University whose authorised workplace is their place of residence.
-An authorised workplace refers to the place where the employee is based to perform work with the agreement of the University.
+This policy and procedure applies to all Employees of the University whose authorised workplace is their place of residence.
+An authorised workplace refers to the place where the Employee is based to perform work with the agreement of the University.

 Employees who elect to work from home without prior approval are not covered under this policy and procedures.

 3 Policy Statement

 In accordance with the Work Health and Safety Act 2011 and the University Health and Safety policy, the University will ensure that: